Skip to main content

 2. Governance Charter

-• Define data governance roles: domain owners, data stewards, cross-domain committees.
+• Define data governance roles: domain owners, data stewards, and cross-domain committees.

 • Document responsibilities for compliance (GDPR, SOC 2, industry certification), data quality, and escalation paths.